Admissions: External Applicants

 External applicants: Applications for academic year 2018-2019 (September 2018-June 2019) are due on January 16, 2018.

 Stanford fellows on T-32 (or similar) grants: Post docs are eligible to apply on a rolling admission basis to start the program autumn quarter.
 Please contact TO Preising for more information on how to apply.

 Application timeline for Knight-Hennessy Scholarship (KHS) candidates is now closed.
 The Knight-Hennessy Scholars program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford, including the MS in CHPR.
-To be considered for a Knight-Hennessy Scholarship, you must apply to Knight-Hennessy Scholars by September 27, 2017, and separately apply to the CHPR program by November 6, 2017 for admission to the program beginning Autumn quarter, September 2018.
+To be considered for Knight-Hennessy Scholars, you must apply by September 27, 2017, and separately apply to the CHPR program by November 6, 2017 for admission to the program beginning Autumn quarter, September 2018.

 Eligibility for all applicants: To be eligible for admission to a graduate program at Stanford, applicants must meet one of the following conditions:

 - Completion of a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or

 - Completion of an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
 Please see the minimum international education requirements.